ampproject/amphtml/extensions/amp-consent/amp-consent.md

 #### promptUI

 `promptUI`: Specifies the prompt element that is shown to collect the user's consent.
 The prompt element should be child element of `<amp-consent>` with an `id` that is referenced by the `promptUI`.
 See the [Prompt UI](#prompt-ui) section for details on how a user interacts with the prompt UI.

-#### timeout
-`timeout`: Specifies the maximum number of seconds that the prompt UI is displayed to the user.
-If user does not respond within the specified time, the prompt UI will be automatically closed, leaving consent state to be either `rejected` or `unknown` depending on the configuration.

-`timeout` can be set to `0` to not show the prompt UI at all.

 ## Consent Management